underscoreio/essential-slick/src/pages/basics.md

 exec(messages.schema.create)
 ~~~

-"schema" gets the schema description or *Data Definition Language*---the standard part of SQL used to create and modify the database schema for the table.
+`schema` gets the schema description or *Data Definition Language*---the standard part of SQL used to create and modify the database schema for the table.
 The Scala code above issues the following SQL to H2:

 ~~~ scala